showlab/MakeAnything/README.md

 ├── lego_001.caption
 ```

 The `.caption` files contain a **single line** of text that serves as a prompt for generating the corresponding image.
-The prompt must specify the index of the lora_up used for that particular training sample in the Asymmetric LoRA.
-The format for this is `--lora_up <index>`, where `<index>` refers to the domain index used in the training, and should **start from 1**, not 0.
+The prompt **must specify the index of the lora_up** used for that particular training sample in the Asymmetric LoRA.
+The format for this is `--lora_up <index>`, where `<index>` is the current B matrice index in the Asymmetric LoRA, refers to the certain domain used in the training, and index should **start from 1**, not 0.

 For example, a .caption file for a portrait painting sequence might look as follows: